-When analysing each of the quality characteristics shown in Table 2, it is possible to understand that none of them achieve a huge difference between the expected and the obtained coverage.
-But the small differences are those QARs that should be focused on the next iteration; and can be considered as the technical debt [21].
+When analysing each of the quality characteristics shown in Tables 2 and 3, it is possible to understand that none of them achieve a huge difference between the expected and the obtained coverage.

 5.1.5.1.
 Step 5.1: Collect Measurement